Tenerife Weather January Averages, Canary Islands

 Tasca Tierres del Sur

 Tasca Tierras del Sur is the most highly-rated restaurant in Tenerife, according to TripAdvisor.
-Situated in the centre of Granadilla de Abona, this eatery serves up typical Canarian cuisine, including meat, fish, seafood and vegetarian tapas, salads, scrambled egg-based dishes, grilled steaks, pork fillets and homemade desserts.
+Situated in the center of Granadilla de Abona, this eatery serves up typical Canarian cuisine, including meat, fish, seafood, and vegetarian tapas, salads, scrambled egg-based dishes, grilled steaks, pork fillets, and homemade desserts.

 There is also a superb selection of local and Spanish wines.
-The décor here is traditionally Canarian, with wooden floorboards, rustic wooden furniture, stone walls and terracotta-coloured ceilings.
+The décor here is traditionally Canarian, with wooden floorboards, rustic wooden furniture, stone walls, and terracotta-colored ceilings.

-Each Sunday, music sessions start earlier at 5.30pm with chilled out Graham before Gerry takes over later on.
-Normally only open on evenings, the Claddagh opens at midday on Sundays, giving you the chance to enjoy the typical Irish craic whilst soaking up the sun on the outdoor terrace.
+Each Sunday, music sessions start earlier at 5.30 pm with chilled-out Graham before Gerry takes over later on.
+Normally only open in the evenings, the Claddagh opens at midday on Sundays, giving you the chance to enjoy the typical Irish craic whilst soaking up the sun on the outdoor terrace.

 Music Hall Tavern